-(a) it is based on objectively verifiable and non-discriminatory criteria.
-In particular, where it has not been established for repeated or continuous application, it shall not unduly favour or disadvantage certain economic operators;
+- (a) it is based on objectively verifiable and non-discriminatory criteria; - (b) it has been established for repeated or continuous application; - (c) it is accessible to all interested parties; - (d) the data required can be provided with reasonable effort by normally diligent economic operators, including operators from third countries party to the Agreement or other international agreements by which the Union is bound.

-- (c) it is accessible to all interested parties; - (ca) the data required can be provided with reasonable effort by normally diligent economic operators, including operators from third countries party to the Agreement or other international agreements by which the Union is bound. - 3.
-Whenever a common method for the calculation of life-cycle costs has been made mandatory by a legislative act of the Union, that common method shall be applied for the assessment of costs.
+3. Whenever a common method for the calculation of life-cycle costs has been made mandatory by a legislative act of the Union, that common method shall be applied for the assessment of costs imputed to environmental externalities.

 A list of such legislative acts, and where necessary the delegated acts supplementing them, is set out in Annex XV.

 The Commission shall be empowered to adopt delegated acts in accordance with Article 89 concerning the update of that list, when an update of the list is necessary due to the adoption of new legislation making a common method mandatory or the repeal or modification of existing legislation.